 Commitment to Equity, Diversity and Inclusion

 Emily Carr is committed to supporting equity, diversity, inclusion and dignity of all people, as well as to establishing equal opportunities in employment.
-To that end, the university will seek to identify and remove potential barriers in employment including its recruitment, hiring, training, and promotion practices, and to foster a climate of equity.
+To that end, the university seeks to identify and remove potential barriers in employment including its recruitment, hiring, training, and promotion practices, and to foster a climate of equity.
 Over and above the designated groups, the university shall, from time to time, review status and identify other underrepresented groups.

 ECU recognizes the urgent importance of fostering a research ecosystem that reflects the diversity of the broader Canadian population.
 Only when measures to cultivate equity, diversity and inclusion are foundational to a research environment can that environment be in a position to lead the country in advancing innovation, nurturing tomorrow's leaders, and generating dynamic, systemic change.